Erie auto insurance: Overall verdict

 • New car replacement

-Erie was not in our annual survey of the top car insurance providers due to its limited availability, but was the best-rated company among all regional insurers.
-Had it been ranked, its score would have earned it a second-place finish.
+Erie was not ranked against national insurance providers due to its limited availability, but was the second-best-rated company among all regional insurers.
+Had it been ranked, it would have earned a third-place finish.
 It offers the lowest premiums and has excellent customer satisfaction ratings.
-Credit rating agency AM Best also gives it a strong A+ rating.
+Credit rating agency AM Best also gives it a strong A rating.

-The company also scored well above the study average of 697 in the 2024 J.D.
-Power shopping satisfaction study and had the second-best score in the research firm’s auto claims satisfaction survey.
+The company also scored well above the study average of 667 in the 2025 J.D.
+Power shopping satisfaction study and had the top score in the research firm’s auto claims satisfaction survey.

-Here's a look at how it compared to a selection of competitors.
+Here’s a look at how it compared to competitors.

 *The lower a company’s score, the fewer the number of complaints filed with the NAIC.
 A score higher than 1.0 means it had a higher-than-average number of complaints.